 The most important characteristic of a design is its purpose, or theme.
 Most customers will come across your design based on this very reason.
 Customers actively searching for a bar flyer will be interested in customizing your bar flyer template.

-The bible study template shown above has ‘Bible study’ tags, ‘Church’ tags and ‘Prayer and Bible study’ tags, all relevant to the design.
+The bike wash template shown above has ‘motorcycle’ tags, ‘bike’ tags and ‘bicycle’ tags, all relevant to the design.

 The designer does the tags just right because:

-- They are targeting the general audience for the Church category, so customers looking for Church related designs regardless of the occasion will find this.
+- They are targeting bike enthusiasts audience for the car wash category, so customers looking for content related to their car and bike wash business can use this.

-- They are also targeting a specific audience, that is prayer and bible study.
+- They are also targeting a specific audience interested in bike wash templates.

 The canvas size, or design size is an important factor in gauging the design’s purpose.
 Will it be used as a social media post, printed out as a flyer, or embedded on a website?